MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

-The in-memory values (that is, those other than the epoch ledgers) can be serialized as JSON or S-expressions to some particular location, say `recovery_data` in the Coda configuration directory.
+The in-memory values (that is, those other than the epoch ledgers) can be serialized as JSON or S-expressions to some particular location, say `recovery_data` in the Mina configuration directory.
 The epoch ledgers can be copied to that same location.

 ## Preparing the data for inclusion in a binary